Pros and Cons Explained

 - Provides useful features like QR code scanning.

 - Compared to online crypto wallets, they provide a higher level of safety.

 - They are not very secure to store huge amounts of funds.

-These are software programs installed on your computer.
+You can install these software programs on your computer.

 - Desktop wallets store keys on your hard drive which is the most reliable option for offline crypto wallets.
-It is a program installed on your computer with which you can access data in your crypto account.
+You can install a program on your computer that allows you to access the data in your crypto account.

 - One of the key drawbacks of a desktop wallet is that it needs constant updating which consumes a lot of memory.

 Some examples of desktop wallets include Exodus, Armory, and BitcoinCore.